 1. What is ABIS?

 Use of the ABIS results in biodiversity information being formulated into data that can be validated against ABIS requirements in an automated way and the standard provides validators to verify data, see the standard’s Validation section.
+RDF has greater flexibility than other models, which is why it is powerful for the exchange of data.
+Many biodiversity systems organise data in a relational structure.
+If you have not worked with RDF before, we recommend taking the time to learn about it and reviewing the full ABIS specification documentation.

 2. Who owns it?